Some time ago, I made an appointment with my house doctor ('GP' for anyone in the UK) for a renewal of my contraceptive pill.

 Why I believe I went through this experience was to learn, to share and to be guided further down the life-path I am meant to travel.

-I believe that by dredging up and working through childhood issues, my body manifested physically what had been stuck in my mind for decades.
+I believe that by dredging up and working through childhood issues, my body manifested, physically, what had been stuck in my mind for decades.
 As inconvenient as it may seem, it was the right way for my body to release and let go because by doing so it (finally) got my attention and started me off on a journey that I know I have meant to follow for a few years now, but had ignored.
 It was as if this was my final wake up call.

 Do I believe that mindset work and addressing childhood issues results in physical manifestations which could be of harm to your health?
 Not at all.
 I believe that what I experienced was uncommon because it was meant to be part of a much bigger picture and as a prompt for me to better follow my life's path.

 I also believe that, because I had invited the angels into my life (and exercised free will), creating this imbalance in my body was safe.
-As much as the angels want to help us create the best life possible for ourselves, they cannot intervene in our lives in any way unless we invite them in because the angels are bound by the Universal law of free will; the purpose of which is to for us to discover that the support is there for us and for us to decide if we wish to live our lives with angelic support or not.
-As I had invited them in, I had effectively given the angels permission to step in and create 'coincidences' that ensured that the imbalance that was arising in my body, could be addressed on time.
+As much as the angels want to help us create the best life possible for ourselves, they cannot intervene in our lives in any way unless we invite them in because the angels are bound by the Universal law of free will; the purpose of which is for us to discover that the support is there for us, and for us to decide if we wish to live our lives with angelic support or not.
+As I had invited them in, I had effectively given the angels permission to step in and create 'coincidences' that ensured that the imbalance that was arising in my body, could be addressed in time.

-As I have already mentioned on my homepage and have described here through sharing this personal experience with you, when you invite the angels into your life it doesn't mean that your life will suddenly be tickey-boo and plane sailing because, although the angels are part of your life, they cannot stop challenges coming your way; personal experiences, both good and challenging, are a result of our choices and beliefs, conscious or unconscious.
+As I have already mentioned on my homepage and have described here, through sharing this personal experience with you, when you invite the angels into your life it doesn't mean that your life will suddenly be tickety-boo and plane sailing because, although the angels are part of your life, they cannot stop challenges coming your way; personal experiences, both good and challenging, are a result of our choices and beliefs, conscious or unconscious.
 However they can, and certainly did in my situation, step in with gentle nudges/signs to help veer you onto a safer path, especially when there is more for you to learn as a result.